nietovaca/NotePad/README.md

 ```

 This script will:

+1. Check if you have the required dependencies (.NET SDK and npm)
-1. Start the .NET backend API
+2. Build and start the .NET backend API
+3. Install frontend dependencies if needed
-2. Start the React frontend
+4. Start the React frontend
-3. Open the application in your default browser
+5. Open the application in your default browser at `http://localhost:3000`
-4. Handle proper shutdown of both services when terminated
+6. Handle proper shutdown of both services when terminated with Ctrl+C
+7. Automatically handle port conflicts by stopping any existing process using the required ports

+> **Note:** If the script doesn't have execute permissions, run `chmod +x run-app start.sh` first.

-### Option 2: Manual Setup
+### Alternative Manual Setup

 If you prefer to start the services separately, follow these steps: